WangChyanhassth-2say/FaceRecognition_cpp/README.md

 ## Details
 ### // for folders
-./3rdparty is where the 3rd party libs stay
 ./images is where test images are
 ./models is where the onnx models are
 ./src is where the source files are